idaholab/moose/framework/doc/content/source/mesh/MooseMesh.md

 Mesh/construct_side_list_from_node_list=false
 ```

-If you have a mesh that is missing a side set (but it has a node set) you may be able to get around that issue by setting
+If you have a mesh that is missing a side set (but it has a node set) you could set
 the second parameter (from above) to true.

+You could also use the [`ConvertNodeSetSideSetGenerator`](ConvertNodeSetSideSetGenerator.md) class to construct side sets from node
+ sets.
+The `ConvertNodeSetSideSetGenerator` object allows you to manually construct side sets from node sets after mesh generation.

 ## Minimal interface